Malcolm Atkin Military Research

 How Secret Were the Auxiliary Units?

 The Operational Branch of the Auxiliary Units is often claimed to be both totally secret and 'civilian', with their Home Guard uniforms being merely their 'cover', as part of the romantic mythology that accrued around their history after the war.
+Warnings about this were made as early as 1957.
 Such assumptions are largely based on post war oral history, collected decades after the event, and are contrary to the documentary evidence of the time.

 The intelligence-gathering branch of the Auxiliary Units - the Special Duties Branch - was formed on a different basis.
-Most significantly, they were created under the influence of the Secret Intelligence Service (SIS) and, in contrast to the Operation branch, the local operatives were clearly civilian (albeit facilitated by Royal Signals and ATS), and their secrecy was more carefully protected.
+Most significantly, they were created under the influence of the Secret Intelligence Service (SIS) and, in contrast to the Operation branch, the local operatives were clearly civilian (albeit facilitated by Royal Signals and ATS), and their secrecy was more carefully protected during the war.
+Nonetheless, some of their hidden wireless statinos were discovered by courting couples, poachers and also by Royal Signals troops who had picked up their radio signals.

 For further details follow the link below.